-- A. No person shall address the board without the recognition and approval of the president or presiding officer. - B. Each person receiving permission to address the board shall clearly give their name and if appropriate, group affiliation.
-Any recognized speaker who refuses to so identify themself shall be denied the opportunity to address the board by the president or presiding officer. - C. All persons addressing the board shall limit their remarks to a duration of three minutes; provided, however, that in the judgment of the president or presiding officer the time period may be extended if the person speaking is representing several other persons in attendance who, therefore, do not intend to speak themselves; or may be shortened to not less than two minutes if, in the judgment of the president or presiding officer, the number of persons desiring to speak and the constraints of time make it impracticable for all persons to speak if each is given three minutes. - D. Any person making impertinent, slanderous, or profane remarks or who engages in threatening or abusive language or conduct shall be in breach of proper decorum.
-If such person continues to breach decorum after being warned by the president or presiding officer, they may be removed from the meeting.
+- A. No person shall address the Bboard without the recognition and approval of the Ppresident or presiding officer. - B. Each person receiving permission to address the Bboard shall clearly give their his or her name and, if appropriate, group affiliation.
+Any recognized speaker who refuses to so identify themself himself or herself shall be denied the opportunity to address the Bboard by the Ppresident or presiding officer. - C. All persons addressing the Beoard shall limit their remarks to a duration of three (3) minutes; provided, however, that in the judgment of the Persident or presiding officer the time period may be extended if the person speaking is representing several other persons in attendance who, therefore, do not intend to speak themselves; or may be shortened to not less than two (2) minutes if, in the judgment of the Persident or presiding officer, the number of persons desiring to speak and the constraints of time make it impracticable for all persons to speak if each is given three (3) minutes. - D. Any person making impertinent, slanderous, or profane remarks or who engages in threatening or abusive language or conduct shall be in breach of proper decorum.
+If such person continues to breach decorum after being warned by the Ppresident or presiding officer, theyhe or she may be removed from the meeting.

+SectionECTION IV

-SECTION IV - SUSPENSION, AMENDMENT, OR RESCISSION OF THE RULES
+Suspension, Amendment, or Rescission of the Rules USPENSION, AMENDMENT, OR RESCISSION OF THE RULES

-Rule 1 - At any legal meeting, these rules may be suspended by a majority vote of members present or they may be amended or rescinded by a majority of the members elect.
+At any legal meeting, these rules may be suspended by a majority vote of members present or they may be amended or rescinded by a majority of the members elect.

-Rule 2 - The Roberts Rules of Order, revised, may be consulted and considered rules of the board on matters not specifically covered by these rules.
+The Robert's Rules of Order, revised, may be consulted and considered rules of the board on matters not specifically covered by these rules.

+Section ECTION V

-SECTION V - ANNUAL REVIEW OF BYLAWS, POLICIES, AND PROCEDURES
+Annual Review of Bylaws, Policies, and Procedures NNUAL REVIEW OF BYLAWS, POLICIES, AND PROCEDURES

-Rule 1 - The board shall review the bylaws and policies annually and reaffirm by vote at the January meeting.
+The Booard shall review the bylaws and policies annually and reaffirm by vote at the January meeting.

-Rule 2 - The Library Director shall maintain an up-to-date procedures manual compliant with board policies.
+The Library Executive Director shall maintain an up-to-date procedures manual compliant with Bboard policies.
 This manual will be reviewed by staff at least once a year and follow the Board's reaffirmation of its Policy Manual.